CBEP-SoCB-Details/Casco_Bay_CSOs/Derived_Data/Portland_CSO_Data_Prep.md

 ### 2019 Data

-There is again one typogrphical error on the dates, where the year was transcribed incorrectly.
+There is again one typographical error on the dates, where the year was transcribed incorrectly.

 ``` r